hpcoloma/project-portfolio-2/README.md

 The project was deployed to Github pages.
 Below are the steps used to deploy the site.

-1. Once all changes were pushed from Gitpod.
+1. Once all changes were pushed from VScode.
 I then go to Github.
 2. On Github site's repository, under the Codes tab, lookk for the Deployments section on rigth side of the page.
 3. Click + XX deployments under Deployments.
 4. Once on teh active deployments page, click the link under github-pages.